permafrost-dev/phpcsfixer-preset/README.md

 ---

+## Using php-cs-fixer

+To format all files specified in the configuration, run:

+`vendor/bin/php-cs-fixer fix`

+To see which files will change without actually formatting them, run:

+`vendor/bin/php-cs-fixer fix  --dry-run`

+---

-### Package Versioning
+## Package Versioning

 This package follows [semantic versioning](https://github.com/semver/semver/blob/master/semver.md) as closely as possible.

 ---

-### Contributions
+## Contributions

-Contributions of `Rulesets`, `Finders`, bugfixes or improvements are encouraged.
-Please open an appropriately-labeled issue for any of these.
+Contributions of `Rulesets`, `Finders`, bugfixes, suggestions, or improvements are welcomed.
+Please open an appropriately labeled issue for any of these.